na396/SGCP/README.md

 print(paste0("number of genes after dropping ", dim(genes)[1]))
 ```
-Dropping genes with no GO mapping.
+Remove genes with no gene ontology mapping.

 ```{r}
 ## Remove genes with no GO mapping